 If you're interested in serving the New Jersey Science Community in this important role please contact firstname.lastname@example.org

 The NJ Academy of Science is collecting information of NJAS members or community leaders, who are available over the academic year to serve as judges in neighboring Community Outreach Programs, County level Science Fairs or School Science Fairs.
 The organization is keeping a search engine to better help our NJ community reach out to the scientific community.
 Please include your information in this FORM.

-NJ Academy of Science is always looking for qualified presenters for our events.
-We have a strong preference for new scientific findings, educational awareness or controversial topics influencing our scientific community.
+NJ Academy of Science is always looking for presenters for our events.
+Please note:

 For speaking opportunities or proposal submission questions, please email email@example.com and an executive member will contact you.
 Please include specific details of your question or issue along with your name and phone number.
 Interested in speaking at state or regional district school or organization level, please include your information in this FORM.

 In life 1 in 3 young people will grow up without having a mentor, can you imaging what is the stats for young people aspiring a career in STEM?